Gina Gillispie Editor•bgillispie@ptsi.net•Jesse Mariscal Photographer•Brady Smith Podcaster

 Introducing Where the Blacktop Ends---A High Plains Observer Original Video Series

-JOSH HERRAN--BOOKER TEXAS
+JOSH HEARAN--BOOKER TEXAS

 BRADY SMITH--BOOKER TEXAS